aspose-total/Aspose.Total-Products/total/en/cpp/conversion/flatopc-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert FLATOPC to PPSX or Online App" h2="Export FLATOPC to PPSX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert FLATOPC to PPSX arises when a user wants to create a presentation from a FLATOPC file.
+FLATOPC is a file format used to store data in a tabular format.
+It is a popular format for storing data in a spreadsheet-like format.
+On the other hand, PPSX is a presentation file format used by Microsoft PowerPoint.
+It is used to store presentations in a compressed format.
+Therefore, to create a presentation from a FLATOPC file, it needs to be converted to PPSX.

+<h2>How Aspose.Total helps for flatopc to ppsx conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate FLATOPC to PPSX conversion while using two of it's APIs.
-Load your FLATOPC using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSX.
+Aspose.Total for C++ is a suite of powerful file automation APIs that allows users to automate the conversion of FLATOPC to PPSX.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the FLATOPC file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation.
+Finally, the presentation can be saved as PPSX.
+This way, Aspose.Total for C++ makes it easy to automate the conversion of FLATOPC to PPSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}